akira28/recruiter-autoresponse/README.md

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.
 A lot of the time, incoming messages represent a very poor fit indeed.

 I would love to continue the conversation, but before I do, I'd like to know more about the level of seniority that you're looking for.

-Can you send information about the total compensation and how the interview process is for the role?
+Additionally, could you please provide details about the interview process, and total compensation for the role?

 While I very much appreciate the fact that exceptionally talented and engaged recruiters reach out consistently, sorting serious and high quality opportunities from spam would be a full time job without an autoresponder.

 In the absence of detailed information regarding the nature of the opportunity in question, I will be unavailable for further discussion.
 Thanks again for reaching out!

-I look forward to hearing from you
+I look forward to hearing from you.
 ```

 ## the autoresponse not interested (after asking for salary, with no response back)